 - 11 bit throttle: 2048 possible values.
 0 is reserved for disarmed.
 1-47 are reserved for special commands.
 Leaving 48 to 2047 (2000 steps) for the actual throttle value

 - 1 bit telemetry request - if this is set, telemetry data is sent back via a separate channel

-- 4 bit CRC: (Circular Redundancy) Checksum to validate data (throttle and telemetry request bit)
+- 4 bit CRC: (Cyclic Redundancy) Check to validate data (throttle and telemetry request bit)

 Resulting in a 16 bit (2 byte) frame with the following structure:

 The interesting part is, that 1 and 0 in the DSHOT frame are distinguished by their high time.
 This means that every bit has a certain (constant) length, and the length of the high part of the bit dictates if a 1 or 0 is being received.